 Learn more about this ranking by reading our most focused methodology.

 Rose - Hulman Institute of Technology does not require freshman students to live on-campus.
 Rose - Hulman Institute of Technology offers graduate degree programs for those who need to keep going after earning a four-year degree.
 Get each of the vital specifics on Rose - Hulman Institute of Technology by looking at their scorecard.

-If you're concerned about accumulating excessive student debt, you'll want to keep in mind that graduates leave South Dakota School of Mines and Technology with about $27,464 in student loans.
 Even if you're not from South Dakota, you won't feel as if you're the odd one out at South Dakota School of Mines and Technology.
-Around 55.4% of students are from out-of-state.
+Around 52.6% of students are from out-of-state.
+Around 84.1% of the professors at South Dakota School of Mines and Technology are full-time and have regular office hours, so they are more available to students.
 Interested in learning a little more about South Dakota School of Mines and Technology's campus?
 Have a virtual tour.